callum-jones19/leadlight/notes.md

       3. An nih_plug plugin consists of an implementation of the `Plugin` trait, and then an `nih_export` macro call to actually expose that plugin implementation.
+      4. For now, I'm going to leave everything in the same module.
+That's because for the moment, we're only dealing with one plugin - there is no need to overengineer this, because assuming that I make sure the code is relatively decoupled.
    2. Consider how we should make the GUI for the plugins - can we just let the DAW take care of that?
 Or, do we need to use something like `iced`/`egui`